Self-organised quantum dots in marginally twisted MoSe$_2$/WSe$_2$ and MoS$_2$/WS$_2$ bilayers: Results and Discussion

-In addition, intraband $s-p$ optical transitions for electrons/holes trapped in QDs give rise to infrared (IR) features with energies shown in Fig. \ref{fig5:AX_potential}(a) for twist angles $0^{\circ}\leq\theta\leq 1^{\circ}$.
+{\bf Intralayer transitions in self-organised QDs.} In addition, intraband $s-p$ optical transitions for electrons/holes trapped in QDs give rise to infrared (IR) features with energies shown in Fig. \ref{fig5:AX_potential}(a) for twist angles $0^{\circ}\leq\theta\leq 1^{\circ}$.
 In AP-bilayers, X$_t$X$_b$ NoDW nodes also feature spikes of pseudomagnetic field $B_*$ \cite{Enaldiev_PRL} characteristic of multivalley semiconductors with a strongly inhomogeneous strain \cite{Iordanskii1985,Suzuura2002,Rostami2015}.
 These pseudomagnetic fields have opposite signs for electrons in $\pm$K-valleys, splitting (by $\hbar\Delta\nu=5\mu_BB_*$) the QD $s-p$ transitions into circularly polarized doublets, as sketched in Fig. \ref{fig5:AX_potential}(a).
-To mention, such an infrared transition can be used to manipulate the state of the SPE, by exciting either electron or hole into their respective QD $p$-states.
+Such an infrared transition can be used to manipulate the state of the SPE, by exciting either electron or hole into their respective QD $p$-states.

-The intralayer band gap variation, due to the hydrostatic strain at X$_t$X$_b$ nodes reduces/increases the energy of the intralayer A-exciton (AX) in MoX$_2$/WX$_2$.
+The intralayer band gap variation, due to the hydrostatic strain at X$_t$X$_b$ nodes reduces/increases the energy of the intralayer AX in MoX$_2$/WX$_2$.
 In Fig. \ref{fig5:AX_potential}(b) we show that this results in a $\sim$100 meV potential well for AX in MoX$_2$ exactly over the self-organised QD position.
 The red-shift of the MoX$_2$ AX confined in such a well can be used for selective population of the QD states, upon the relaxation of photoexcited hole in MoX$_2$ layer into its bound state in the QD in WX$_2$.